containerum/containerum-docs/content/kubernetes/installation/10smoketest.md

 ---
 title: Kubernetes Smoke Test - Containerum
-linktitle: Installation
+linktitle: Smoke test
-description: Smoke Test
+description: Running a smoke test to make sure the cluster is up and running.

 categories: []
 keywords: []